sfc-gh-mwinslow/cortex-code-semantic-view-agent-optimization/README.md

 show me my current role and database
 ```

 Back in Snowsight, go to the Marketplace and search for Snowflake Public Data (Free).
+Press Get and enter email.

 ![screenshot](snowflake_public_data.png)

-Press Get, enter email, then enter the following info.
+Enter the following info and press Get.
+The public dataset will now be accessible to your account with no storage costs associated.

 ![screenshot](get_data.png)